 - Microbial agents from leaks, "water events", or improperly maintained humidification devices

 - Contamination From Outside the Building: Contamination commonly found outside of buildings include:

 - Fumes from construction or renovation activities

-Temperature: Temperature ranges of 73 degrees F to 79 degrees F during the winter months, and 69 to 75 during the summer months are recommended by ASHRAE.
-These guidelines are intended to achieve thermal conditions in a given environment that at least 80% of persons who occupy that environment will find it acceptable or “comfortable”.
+- Temperature: Temperature ranges of 73o F to 79o F during the winter months, and 69 to 75 during the summer months are recommended by ASHRAE.
+These guidelines are intended to achieve thermal conditions in a given environment that at least 80% of persons who occupy that environment will find it acceptable or "comfortable".

-- Responsibilities: Environmental Health and Safety investigates indoor air quality complaints and distributes written final reports to affected parties.
+- Environmental Health & Safety investigates indoor air quality complaints and distributes written final reports with recommendations to affected parties.

 - IAQ Investigation